-We support our clients in taking civil action against the police, holding the force to account for unfair and illegal treatment.
-Our experienced solicitors handle many police complaints, including failures individual officers have made in the line of duty.
-Whether you’ve been wrongfully arrested and detained or have been a victim of battery and assault, we’ll challenge those responsible and seek a favourable settlement for the physical injuries and psychological trauma you’ve suffered.
-If you have been a victim of any form of police misconduct or action which has resulted in your civil liberties or human rights being infringed then you could be entitled to compensation.
+A Civil Liberties case is typically centred around bringing a civil action against the police for using unfair or illegal treatment.
+This will likely involve a breaching of your rights where unlawful actions or an abuse of power that affects your freedom and liberty is used.
+Whether your allegation against the police is because you have been wrongfully arrested and detained or you have been a victim of battery and assault, we will challenge those responsible and seek to obtain a favourable settlement for the physical injuries and psychological trauma you’ve suffered.
+If you have been a victim of any form of police misconduct that has resulted in your civil liberties or human rights being infringed, then our lawyers can help you get the compensation you deserve.

-If your rights have been abused by the police or the state, Hudgell Solicitors can help you get justice.
-Our human rights solicitors specialise in police complaints and civil actions, holding authorities to account for unlawful actions and abuses of power that breach your freedom and liberty.
+If your rights have been breached by the police or the state, Hudgell Solicitors can help you get justice.
+Our civil liberties solicitors specialise in actions against the police, holding authorities to account for infringing on your rights and stepping over the line through unlawful treatment.

 We understand that challenging the police and the state can be difficult.
-Our experienced solicitors will assess your case and develop a strategy to put right the state’s failings, offering support and guidance at every stage of the process.
+Hudgells has a number of experienced lawyers specialising in actions against the police who will assess your case and develop a strategy to put right the state’s failings, offering support and guidance at every stage of the process.

-With a high success rate in securing justice for those affected by misconduct and abuse, we empower people to challenge authorities whose actions have infringed on their civil liberties and human rights.
+With a high success rate in securing justice for those affected by misconduct and abuse, we empower people to sue the police and challenge authorities whose actions have impacted their civil liberties and human rights.
 No matter what injustice you’ve suffered at the hands of the state, our lawyers will do all they can to ensure the right party is held accountable.

 - We offer competitive private funding rates and routinely act for clients who pay privately.
 We are proud of the service we offer to our clients.

 - We can offer legal aid contracts or “no win no fee” agreements to financially vulnerable clients to ensure justice is served no matter your situation

 Funding a Civil Liberties Claim